ghc-proposals/ghc-proposals/proposals/0000-scc-parsing.rst

 ``SCC``, ``GENERATED``, and ``CORE`` annotations have the same precedence as lambda abstractions, let expressions, and conditionals, and also are right associative.
-Additionally, none may not appear in a position where it would change the grouping of subexpressions.
+Additionally, none may appear in a position where it would change the grouping of subexpressions.

 Establish a policy that if any new annotations are added, they must adhere to